diviz-mit/predimportance-public/README.md

 The model file, in [Keras H5 format](https://www.tensorflow.org/guide/keras/save_and_serialize), can be downloaded [here](http://predimportance.mit.edu/data/xception_cl_fus_aspp_imp1k_10kl-3cc0.1mse-5nss5bc_bs4_ep30_valloss-2.5774_full.h5).

-The provided [Jupyter notebook](umsi_simple_inference_from_full_model.ipynb) contains the model specification and shows how to load and run the Keras model on a sample image.
+The provided [Jupyter notebook](umsi_simple_inference_from_full_model.ipynb) contains the model specification and shows how to load and run the Keras model on some sample images.

 If you use this code, please consider citing:
 ```